wilsonliaows/docs/product-updates.md

 Our engineers are hard at work daily to make Workato better!
 View the latest updates to our platform below.

+## Oct 25 - Nov 10 2018

+### Connector enhancements

+- **Microsoft Dynamics CRM: Deleted object trigger**

+  **What's new:** The new trigger checks for deleted objects, e.g. deleted leads, every 5 minutes.
+Visit the object view page -> Customize Entity -> Enable Auditing to use this trigger.

+- **Box: Support for OAuth scope selection**

+  **What's new:** When creating a Box connection, users can now select the OAuth scopes to request for.
+This enables limiting the connection's permissions to only the relevant ones for recipes connected to Box.

+- **Workbot: Message actions**

+  **What's new:**: Message actions on Slack allow users to perform actions on any existing Slack messages.
+The [new message actions](https://product.workato.com/2018/11/05/workbot-message-actions-2/) capabilities on Workato allows users to make use of this new feature to build even more powerful Slack workflows.

 ## Oct 16 - Oct 25 2018

 ### Platform enhancements